Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

 Sparkling Ice

 This popular zero-calorie drink, available at most grocery stores, comes in a staggering assortment of flavors and varieties.
-When choosing Sparkling Ice, keto dieters need to keep in mind that it’s sweetened with sucralose.
+Keto dieters should remember that Sparkling Ice drink is sweetened with sucralose.

 However, it’s also fortified with vitamins and antioxidants.